wall1350/gomuku_study/README.md

-# AlphaZero_Gomoku-tensorflow
+# AlphaZero_Gomoku-tensorflow （gomuku_study）

-Forked from [junxiaosong/AlphaZero_Gomoku](https://github.com/junxiaosong/AlphaZero_Gomoku) with some changes:
+Forked from [zouyih/AlphaZero_Gomoku-tensorflow](https://github.com/zouyih/AlphaZero_Gomoku-tensorflow) with some changes:

-* rewrited the network code with tensorflow
+* rewrite the forbidden move detect
-* trained with 11 * 11 board
+* trained with 15 * 15 board
 * added a GUI

 ## Usage
-To play with the AI
+To play with the AI (AI vs AI also included)

 	$ python human_play.py